REFERENCE COMPONENTS

 All of these units can and should be modified (with superior coupling capacitors etc).
 There are undoubtedly a number of other models that are also worthy of consideration, which I have either overlooked or forgotten, for now.

 FURTHER- I have CRITICAL information for those of you who are using the phono stage section of a tube preamplifier (through its Tape Output), while also bypassing its line stage.
-Since I've advised using this procedure for years now, here's the latest advice I learned (from Tom Tutay) about optimizing the performance of these components.
+Since I've advised using this procedure for years now, here's the latest advice I learned (from the late Tom Tutay) about optimizing the performance of these components.
 It's quite simple...

 While the Selector Switch is obviously on the Phono input, you should also make certain that the Tape Monitor switch, if there is one, is always set to "Tape" or "On".
 When you do this, the output signal of the dedicated phono stage goes directly to the Tape Output ONLY, while none of the signal goes to its internal Line Stage, which would further load it down, thus weakening it.
 Keep in mind: ANY weakening of this already delicate phono signal will be detrimental to it, so this procedure is mandatory if you want to optimize the inherent capabilities of the phono stage.
 This procedure may also help transistor phono stages.